Sign In or Create an Account.

 Republican Mark Robinson vs. Democrat Attorney General Josh Stein

-North Carolina suffered one of the costliest storms in U.S. history earlier this year due to the flooding from Hurricane Helene, which has drawn attention to the divide between the two candidates running for the state’s highest office.
-Republican Mark Robinson has called climate change “junk science” and said he’d attempt to block history and science from being taught in the first through fifth grades.
-He’s said not pursuing the development of fossil fuels is an affront to God, and that he’d attempt to keep the “climate change cabal” in “chains.”
-By contrast, North Carolina Attorney General Stein has proposed a path to reach carbon neutrality in the state by 2050 and has a history of taking on polluters and Big Oil price gougers in his state.
+North Carolina Attorney General Stein has won the election for governor.
+The state suffered one of the costliest storms in U.S. history earlier this year due to the flooding from Hurricane Helene, which drew attention to the divide between the two candidates who’d been running for the state’s highest office.
+Republican Mark Robinson called climate change “junk science” and said he’d attempt to block history and science from being taught in the first through fifth grades.
+He’d also said not pursuing the development of fossil fuels is an affront to God, and that he’d attempt to keep the “climate change cabal” in “chains.”
+By contrast, Stein had proposed a path to reach carbon neutrality in the state by 2050 and has a history of taking on polluters and Big Oil price gougers.

 Commissioner of Insurance